vuxcode/we1-project-SmolSwede/bug-list.md

 ## Problem 04! - Fixed! | 2025-05-11
   - Merge confilct due to comments added in baseLayout.njk (git says both are changed) but only one version exsisted localy.
   > Fixed by using git console and using "git add <fileNameHere>" sence there weren't really any difference.

+## Problem 05! - Fixed! | 2025-05-14
+  - Getting MIME type error that blocks CSS from loading MIME type says "text/html" which is wrong.
+  > Fixed by correcting the link to the style sheet